People

 Dr Andres Hernandez Villareal (Philosophy)

-Lorenzo Lazzarini (Philosophy)
+Dr Lorenzo Lazzarini (Philosophy)

-Dr. Tosca Lynch (Classics): Ancient Greek music, Athenian mousiké, Plato’s musical aesthetics and its educational, psychological and ethical implications.
+Dr Tosca Lynch (Classics): Ancient Greek music, Athenian mousiké, Plato’s musical aesthetics and its educational, psychological and ethical implications.

-Dr. Wolfgang Sattler (Philosophy): Aristotle’s ontology, in particular his essentialism and his notion of substance; contemporary essentialism and modality.
+Dr Wolfgang Sattler (Philosophy): Aristotle’s ontology, in particular his essentialism and his notion of substance; contemporary essentialism and modality.
 Currently post-doc at the Universidade Federal do Rio Grande do Sul (UFRGS), Porto Alegre, Brazil.

-Dr. Matthew Shelton (Classics): Socratic and Hellenistic philosophy, ancient psychology, especially madness.
+Dr Matthew Shelton (Classics): Socratic and Hellenistic philosophy, ancient psychology, especially madness.
 Now lecturer in Classics at the University of Cape Town.

-Dr. Matthijs Wibier (Classics): Hellenistic philosophy, doxography, causation and law, Roman legal scholarship, history of education.
+Dr Matthijs Wibier (Classics): Hellenistic philosophy, doxography, causation and law, Roman legal scholarship, history of education.
 Now Lecturer in Ancient History at the University of Kent, Canterbury.